Idiyappam: Preparation

-Putu mayam is made by mixing rice flour or idiyappam flour with water or coconut milk, and pressing the dough through a sieve to make vermicelli-like noodles which are steamed, usually with the addition of juice from the aromatic pandan leaf (screwpine) as flavouring.
+Putu mayam is made by mixing rice flour or idiyappam flour with water or coconut milk, and pressing the dough through a sieve to make vermicelli-like noodles.
+Among Singapore's Peranakan, small wooden, aluminium or brass presses used to make homemade rice vermicelli can make do as to press putu.
+These noodles are steamed, usually with the addition of juice from the fragrant screwpine leaf juice as flavouring.
 The noodles are served with grated coconut and jaggery, or gur (date palm sugar).
 In some areas, gula melaka (coconut palm sugar) is the favourite sweetener.
 Putu piring is a version of putu mayam in which the rice flour dough is used to form a small cake around a filling of coconut and gur or jaggery.